wibeasley/EMOSA/README.md

-## Welcome to the reporting side of the MIECHV External Evaluation
+## Welcome to the FANTASTIC EMOSA PROJECT
 Please read these links to help you get started.
 If you have questions, please contact Will, Thomas, Arthur, or David.

 ### Installation